Madhya Pradesh: Languages

 The official language of the state is Hindi, which is spoken by over two-thirds of the population and is used for all government business.
 In urban areas Standard Hindi is the main language, while Urdu is spoken by Muslims.
-In rural areas, however, most speak varieties counted as dialects of Hindi in the census, although most are quite distinct.
-In the west are Malvi and Nimadi in the Malwa and Nimar regions, which are more closely related to the Rajasthani languages.
-In Bundelkhand in the north and Baghelkhand in the east are spoken Bundeli and Bagheli which are eastern varieties of the Hindi languages, similar to Awadhi or Chhattisgarhi.
-In the southeast is spoken Chhattisgarhi and Powari is the language of the far south, both Eastern Hindi languages.
+In rural areas, however, many niche languages are counted as Hindi dialects in the census despite not being mutually intelligible.
+In the west Malvi and Nimadi are spoken in the Malwa and Nimar regions respectively, which are more closely related to the Rajasthani languages.
+In Bundelkhand in the north and Baghelkhand in the east Bundeli and Bagheli are spoken resp. which are similar to Awadhi and Chhattisgarhi.
+In the southeast Chhattisgarhi is dominant and Powari is the main language of the southern part of the state.
 Most speakers of these languages consider them to be dialects of Hindi and so report their language as 'Hindi' on the census.

 Marathi is another significant language.
 Due to Maratha rule over much of what is now Madhya Pradesh, Madhya Pradesh is home to the largest number of Marathis outside Maharashtra.
 Although large numbers of Marathis can be found in urban centres like Indore, the highest concentrations are in the southern areas of the state adjoining Maharashtra.
 Marathi is the most-spoken language in Burhanpur district, while it is a major minority language in the southern parts of Mahakoshal especially Betul, Chhindwara and Balaghat districts.

 There are several languages spoken by the Adivasis.
 The various Bhil languages are Indo-Aryan languages spoken by 50 lakh Bhils of western Madhya Pradesh.
 Although many, especially in the eastern parts of their range, have adopted the regional languages as mother tongue, the languages are still strong in the far-western hills especially Barwani, Jhabua and Alirajpur districts where they are in the majority.
 Bhili, the Bareli languages and Bhilali are the major varieties spoken in the state.

 Gondi is the second-largest Adivasi language, spoken by 11 lakh Gonds in the state.
 A Dravidian language related to Telugu, it is mainly spoken in the southern Satpura highlands of Mahakoshal, where it is spoken with the regional languages.
 Some in the more remote valleys of the Satpuras speak a poorly-described Dravidian dialect called Bharia.
 Smaller minorities of Gondi speakers can be found in Khandwa and Dewas districts in the west as well as Anuppur, Sidhi and Singrauli districts in the east.
 Elsewhere in the state, the Gonds have almost totally abandoned their original language.

 Korku, a Munda language, has over 400,000 speakers in the central highlands of the state.
 In the far-southeast of Burhanpur can be found some speakers of the language isolate Nihali who live among the Korku.
 All speakers of tribal languages face significant pressure to switch to the dominant regional languages while their own tongues are considered 'backward' and 'rural'.

 The following languages are taught in schools in Madhya Pradesh under the Three Language Formula: